Hubert-Marzecki/Animation-training/README.md

 ## Animation Training
-In this particular project, I will expand my knowledge about awesome React-spring animations and modern CSS.
+In this particular project/playground, I will expand my knowledge about awesome React-spring animations and modern CSS.

 ## Project created with:
 * React